prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

   "id": "test-auction-id",
   "seatbid": [
     {
-      "bid": [
+      "bid": [{
-      // contents of storedbidresponse=3333333 as parsed by bidderA adapter
+        // contents of storedbidresponse=3333333 as parsed by bidderA adapter },{
-      // contents of storedbidresponse=5555555 as parsed by bidderA adapter ]
+        // contents of storedbidresponse=5555555 as parsed by bidderA adapter }],
+      "seat": "bidderA"
     },
     {
+      "bid": [{
-      // contents of storedbidresponse=4444444 as parsed by bidderB adapter
+        // contents of storedbidresponse=4444444 as parsed by bidderB adapter },{
-      // contents of storedbidresponse=6666666 as parsed by bidderB adapter }
+        // actual bid response from bidderB
+      }],
+      "seat": "bidderB"
+    }
   ]
 }
 ```

-Setting up the storedresponse DB entries is the responsibility of each Prebid Server host company.
+Note that the storedresponse DB entries for this scenario are very different:
+they're whatever format the bid adapter's endpoint responds with. i.e. the host company will
+need to capture an actual bid response from the specific bidders and enter it
+into the DB table.

 See Prebid.org troubleshooting pages for how to utilize this feature within the context of the browser.